DavidShableski/obp-prediction-project/README.md

 - Negative `age_2021` suggests mild age-related decline pressure after scaling.
 - Regional indicators measure difference relative to the omitted `region_foreign` bucket.

-## Why This Project Is Different

-This project is useful because it demonstrates more than just "I trained a regression."

-It lets you discuss:

-- Feature partitioning and model design
-- Why scaling matters in linear algebra
-- Custom matrix math in JavaScript
-- Deterministic ensemble construction
-- One-hot encoding for categorical variables
-- How to separate storytelling constraints from pure optimization
-- The difference between explanatory experimentation and production-grade forecasting

 ## Limitations